drequeceler/appgyver-js-api/index.md

 To explain how callback functions work, let's look at an example from the AG.geolocation API namespace.

-> **Callback functions example**
+**Callback functions example**

->
-> We can get the mobile device's current GPS coordinates with the method:
+We can get the mobile device's current GPS coordinates with the method:

->
-> `AG.geolocation.getCurrentLocation(successCallback(coords), failureCallback)`
+`AG.geolocation.getCurrentLocation(successCallback(coords), failureCallback)`

->
-> If the native app layer fails to retrieve the current GPS coordinates, the `failureCallback` function is called.
+If the native app layer fails to retrieve the current GPS coordinates, the `failureCallback` function is called.
 The code in the function is executed, e.g. an error message is displayed.

->
-> If the native app succeeds in retrieving the GPS coordinates, the `successCallback` function is called.
+If the native app succeeds in retrieving the GPS coordinates, the `successCallback` function is called.
 The data retrieved by the API call (user GPS coordinates in this case) are passed on to the successCallback function as a parameter.
 In this case, `coords` contains the GPS coordinates retrieved by the device.
 The developer is then free to do whatever they want with the data, e.g. display it to the user.

+**More on callbacks**

 Each method's API documentation explains in more detail:
 * The success and failure conditions of the API calls, i.e. what happens in the native layer.